Secret Management Configuration

 details.pathPrefixenvironments/productionThe prefix for all paths when accessing Secrets in this store.

 authAuthentication details for accessing the Secret store.
-Add relevant attributes based on the auth.method (Kubernetes or Token).
+Add relevant Attributes based on the auth.method (Kubernetes or Token).

 auth.methodKubernetesThe authentication method used for accessing the Secret store.
 Available methods: